-Top Red Wines for Sangria
+Best Red Wines for Sangria

-Tips for Choosing a Red Wine
+Choosing a Good Red Wine for Sangria

 With hundreds of recipes available for sangria, it really comes down to personal preference and what type of fruits and mixers you plan to add.
 Just remember, wines don't need to be expensive when making sangria.
-In fact, inexpensive wines are often better alternatives as you are using it as a base for a "punch."
+In fact, inexpensive wines are often better alternatives as you are using it as a base for a punch.

 Choose a wine that you wouldn't mind drinking on its own.
 If you wouldn't drink a particular wine straight out of the bottle, it's not going to necessarily taste any better in a sangria.

-Make the sangria the night before if you can, as this allows the red wine of choice to really blend together with the additions.
+Make the sangria the night before if you can, as this allows the red wine of choice to blend together with the additions.
 Chilling the wine ahead of time can help keep the wine from melting the ice too quickly and diluting the flavors.